 From 2018, the vibrant hub that is Kooloobong Village will have a further 800 beds available to students bringing the entire population to over 1200.
 Located on the University campus amidst a bushland setting on the edge of Mount Keira, students will be able to access a range of modern facilities such as indoor and outdoor cinemas, BBQ facilities, music rooms, movement space, gamers lounge, activities room and meditation/yoga prayer spaces in addition to study lounges and communal areas.
 These will complement the existing facilities such as an outdoor pavilion with barbecue facilities, a sound-proof music room, basketball court, games room, seminar rooms and various other communal spaces.

-Kooloobong Village is a mix of newer units (Building 68, completed in 2013) and older units (Building 37).
-The newer units feature self-catered accommodation comprising of single studio rooms, premium single studio rooms, and four bedroom units.
-It also includes outdoor barbecue facilities, a sound-proof music room, basketball court, games room, study rooms and various other communal spaces.
-All of the facilities contained within Building 68 are available to those residing in Building 37.
-The units within Building 37 are all five bedroom units, featuring a shared bathroom, kitchen and dining facilities.
-One of the most popular features of these units are the outdoor balconies overlooking the picturesque University grounds, frequently visited by our mascot Koo the Kookaburra.
+Kooloobong Village has a mix of newer and older style studios, premium studios and 4 and 5 bedroom units.
+The newer units in buildings 68 and 73, 74 and 75 feature self-catered accommodation comprised of single studio rooms, premium single studio rooms, and four bedroom units.
+The units within Building 37 are all five bedroom units, and feature a shared bathroom, kitchen and dining facilities.
+One of the most popular features of these units are the outdoor balconies overlooking the picturesque University grounds, frequently visited by the native wildlife such as Kookaburras and possums.

-Kooloobong Village caters to students who wish to live independently - responsible for their own cooking and cleaning.
+Kooloobong Village caters to students who wish to be close to the university and live independently, being responsible for their own cooking and cleaning.